protontypes/open-sustainable-technology/README.md

 - [Photovoltaic time series for European countries](https://zenodo.org/record/2613651#.XRtJRP7Rapo) - Comprises 38 years-long hourly time series representing the photovoltaic capacity factors in every European country (EU-28 plus Serbia, Bosnia-Herzegovina, Norway, and Switzerland)
 - [SolarData](https://github.com/dazhiyang/SolarData) - Download and manipulate some publicly available solar datasets

 ## System Modeling, Optimisation and Analysis

+* [Open Energy Platform](https://github.com/OpenEnergyPlatform/oeplatform) - The Open Energy Family aims to ensure quality, transparency and reproducibility in energy system research.
+It is a collection of various tools and information and that help working with energy related data
 - [PyPSA](https://github.com/PyPSA/PyPSA) - is a free software toolbox for simulating and optimising modern power systems that include features such as conventional generators with unit commitment, variable wind and solar generation, storage units, coupling to other energy sectors, and mixed alternating and direct current networks
 - [GCAM](https://github.com/JGCRI/gcam-core) - is a dynamic-recursive model with technology-rich representations of the economy, energy sector, land use and water linked to a climate model that can be used to explore climate change mitigation policies including carbon taxes, carbon trading, regulations and accelerated deployment of energy technology.
 - [pyGRETA](https://github.com/tum-ens/pyGRETA) - python *G*enerator of *RE*newable *T*ime series and m*A*ps: a tool that generates high-resolution potential maps and time series for user-defined regions within the globe.